ChuEating1005/ChuEating1005/README.md

 ### 👥 &nbsp;Leadership

-- **President, NYCU Computer Science Student Association**
+- **President, 2024-2025 NYCU Computer Science Student Association**
-  Currently leading a 50-person team to organize diverse activities for the CS community — from company visits and alumni sharing sessions to tech workshops and entertainment events.
+  Leading a 50-person team to organize diverse activities for the CS community — from company visits and alumni sharing sessions to tech workshops and entertainment events.
 I also serve as a bridge between students and faculty, advocating for student needs and fostering cross-grade connections.

-- **Co-leader of Development Group, 2024 Meichu Hackathon** Responsible for the Meichu Hackathon signup [website](https://2024.meichuhackathon.org/), a Line bot for company activities on the event day, and development group project.
+- **Co-leader of Development Group, 2024 Meichu Hackathon**
+  Responsible for the Meichu Hackathon signup [website](https://2024.meichuhackathon.org/), a Line bot for company activities on the event day, and development group project.

 ### 🎓 &nbsp;Coursework
 A selection of core and elective CS courses I’ve completed, along with related projects and GitHub repos.
 > [!NOTE]
-> 📄 View full course list → [Link](https://github.com/ChuEating1005/NYCU-Coursework)
+> **📄 View full course list → [Link](https://github.com/ChuEating1005/NYCU-Coursework)**

 ### 🚀 &nbsp;Projects